 Science is an important part of our everyday life, even more so than we notice.
 From our fancy gadgets to the the technologies we can’t live without, from our humble light bulb to the space explorations, it is all gift of science and technology.
 I wonder what would we be doing if none of these things were invented?
 How often do we take out the time to think about those extra ordinary minds who made life easier for us?
 Here is a list of 14 Indian scientists who achieved a global recognition-

 1. CV Raman

-In October 1970, he collapsed in his laboratory.
-He was moved to a hospital and the doctors gave him four hours to live.
-He survived and after a few days refused to stay in the hospital as he preferred to die in the gardens of his Institute (the Raman Research Institute in Bangalore) surrounded by his flowers.
-He died of natural causes on 21 November 1970.
+In October 1970, he collapsed in his laboratory, leading to his transfer to a hospital where doctors predicted he had four hours left to live.
+However, he defied the odds and survived.
+After a few days, he chose to leave the hospital, opting to spend his final moments in the gardens of his Institute (the Raman Research Institute in Bangalore) surrounded by his beloved flowers.
+Chandrasekhara passed away due to natural causes on 21 November 1970.

 Before dying, Raman told his students,

 Do not allow the journals of the Academy to die, for they are the sensitive indicators of the quality of Science being done in the country and whether science is taking root in it or not.

 Born on October 30, 1909 in Bombay, Homi Jehangir Bhabha played an important role in the Quantum Theory.